 Advanced TV: A term coined by the IAB referring to any form of TV other than the traditional broadcast, cable and satellite connections.

-Examples of OTT devices and services include:
+Examples of OTT services include:

 Addressable TV: Unlike traditional linear TV advertising that shows the same ads during a given program, addressable TV aims to display different ads to different viewers during the same program.

 It is able to achieve this by using data collected via Internet Protocol TV (IPTV), which includes connected TVs and OTT devices and services, and set-top boxes.